Holland named executive director of Southeast Health Foundation

-Merideth M. Holland, FACHE, has been named the new executive director of Southeast Health Foundation.
+Merideth M. Holland has been named the new executive director of Southeast Health Foundation.

-Holland, a native of the Dothan area, joined the Southeast Health team in July of 2016.
-She has demonstrated versatile leadership skills and made notable contributions serving as vice president of Strategic Service Lines and Support Services.
+Holland, a native of the Dothan area, joined the Southeast Health team in July 2016.
+She has demonstrated versatile leadership skills and made notable contributions as vice president of strategic service lines and support services.

-For the past three years, she has led the organization’s efforts to systematically improve the patient and family experience with facility upgrades.
-Projects include exterior upgrades to the parking deck, landscaping and entrances, patient care unit renovations, the cancer center expansion, building a new infusion suite, Starbucks, and the development of the property east of the hospital for major campus expansion.
+For the past three years, she has led the organization’s efforts to improve the patient and family experience through facility upgrades.
+Projects include exterior upgrades to the parking deck, landscaping and entrances; patient care unit renovations; the cancer center expansion; building a new infusion suite; Starbucks; and the development of the property east of the hospital for a major campus expansion.

-The Southeast Health Foundation is the philanthropic arm of the organization and it is recognized as a major entity within the Southeast Health system.
-As the leader, Holland will work with the foundation board and staff to implement strategies that advance the mission of Southeast Health, which includes the medical center and the Alabama College of Osteopathic Medicine.
+The foundation is the philanthropic arm of the organization, and it is recognized as a major entity within the Southeast Health system.
+As the foundation’s leader, she will work with its board and staff to implement strategies that advance the mission of Southeast Health, which includes the medical center and the Alabama College of Osteopathic Medicine.

-Her prior experience includes serving as president and founder of a strategy and operations consulting firm in Atlanta, Georgia.
+Her prior experience includes serving as president and founder of a strategy and operations consulting firm in Atlanta.

-Prior to coming to Dothan, she served as executive director of the Orthopaedic Service Line at Grady Health System and also served as the senior administrative director for Emory Orthopedics, Sports and Spine and the Department of Orthopaedics at Emory University School of Medicine/Emory Clinic.
+Before coming to Dothan, she served as executive director of the Orthopaedic Service Line at Grady Health System and as the senior administrative director for Emory Orthopedics, Sports and Spine and the Department of Orthopedics at Emory University School of Medicine/Emory Clinic.

 She completed her master’s degree in business administration while in Nashville at Belmont University in 2008.
-Holland is a Fellow in the American College of Healthcare Executives.
+Holland is a fellow of the American College of Healthcare Executives.
 She is a 1991 graduate of Rehobeth High School.

 Post a comment as